 1982: Supercar - Knight Rider (autonomous vehicles)

 What good is a self-driving car if it's not a good friend?
-Anyone who grew up in the 80s watching Supercars remembers KITT (Knight Industries Two Thousand) and its owner Michael Knight (David Hasselhoff).
+Anyone who grew up in the 80s watching Supercars remembers KITT (Knight Industries Two Thousand) and his owner Michael Knight (David Hasselhoff).
 In the show KITT was as much a protagonist as Michael.
 Maybe more.
 Looking at it we thought the future was just around the corner.
-Today his epic echoes a little Elon Musk and his Tesla with the Reverse Summon function.
+Today his epic echoes a bit Elon Musk and his Tesla with the Reverse Summon function.

 Notes: from the photo it may come to mind that in addition to autonomous vehicles, Supercar has also provided the smartwatch.
 In fact that was predicted earlier, in 1931 with Dick Tracy.